GDTS: Goal-Guided Diffusion Model with Tree Sampling for Multi-Modal Pedestrian Trajectory Prediction: RESULTS

 \textbf{Implementation Details} All the experiments were conducted on an NVIDIA 3080Ti GPU with PyTorch implementation.
-As mentioned in the previous section, the goal predictor is implemented using a 5-layer U-Net as the backbone.
-The output dimension of the history state LSTM encoder is 256.
-The input and output dimension of the Transformer used for diffusion is 256, and the number of attention heads is set to 4.
-The architecture of the diffusion network is similar to MID~\cite{MID_2022_CVPR}, and readers can refer to the original paper for more details.
-We adopt a batch size of $32$ and train the entire network end-to-end for $270$ epochs.
+The goal predictor is implemented using a 5-layer U-Net as the backbone.
+The architecture of the diffusion network is a three-layer transformer encoder similar to MID~\cite{MID_2022_CVPR}, and readers can refer to the original paper for more details.
+We adopt a batch size of $64$.
 An Adam optimizer is employed with an initial learning rate of $10^{-3}$, and exponential annealing is applied for the learning rate.
-The DDPM diffusion step $K$ is $100$, the DDIM diffusion step $K_I$ is $20$, and the trunk step $K_{trunk}$ is $20$. $\eta$ is selected to be $1$ for ETH/UCY and $0$ for SDD.
-The diffusion loss weight $\lambda$ is $20$ for ETH/UCY and $40$ for SDD.
-Additionally, we utilize Test-Time-Sampling-Trick (TTST) in our model to improve the accuracy of goal prediction \cite{YNet_2021_ICCV}, and the number of TTST samples $N_{ttst}$ is selected to be $1000$.
-The final number of predictions $N=20$.
+The goal estimation module is trained for $150$ epochs first and then trained with trajectory prediction module for $250$ epochs.
+The DDPM diffusion step $K$ is $100$, the DDIM diffusion step $K_I$ is $20$, and the trunk step $K_{t}$ is $30$.
+Additionally, we utilize Test-Time-Sampling-Trick (TTST) in our model to improve the accuracy of goal estimation \cite{YNet_2021_ICCV}, and the number of TTST samples $N_{ttst}$ is selected to be $1000$.
+The goal estimation loss coefficient $\lambda=20$ and The final number of predictions $N=20$.